Personalization Using Liquid Tags

 Braze can automatically substitute values from a given user into your messages.
 Put your expression inside of two sets of curly brackets to notify Braze that you’ll be using an interpolated value.
 Inside of these brackets, any user values that you want to substitute must be surrounded by an additional set of brackets with a dollar sign in front of them.

-For more on Dynamic Personalization with Liquid, check out our detailed, guided LAB course!
+For more on Liquid, check out our guided Dynamic Personalization with Liquid Braze Learning path!

-Tags allow you to execute programming logic in your messages.
+- Tags allow you to insert data into messaging and use conditional logic to send messages if outlines conditions are met.
 For example, you can use tags to include intelligent logic, such as “if” statements, in your campaigns.

 These terms are reinterpreted from Shopify’s documentation based on our level of support.